cadwallion/spinel/README.md

 of Ruby objects from C and inserting them into the VM, as well as Ruby-defined function calls from C. This shows the capability of interoperability and the ability to maintain C/C++-level game constructs with Ruby-level abstractions, as well as core class loading from both sides of the VM barrier.
 Note that script loading uses two setup values in game/main.cpp: `script_diectory` and `core_directory`.
-These are currently absolute paths, and you will need to change them if you wish to run the demo.
-They reflect the repo locations of `./game/scripts/` and `./core/`.
+These are relative paths to the build path, and the files will be copied to the build directory.

 ## Next Steps